divijg19/divijg19/README.md

 <summary><h2> 🧠 Who I Am</h2></summary>
 <br>

-Backend & distributed systems engineer building realtime systems, AI platforms, and developer infrastructure using Go, Python & TypeScript- with a focus on solutions that are not only functional but also elegant and impactful.
+Backend & distributed systems engineer building realtime architectures, AI platforms, and developer infrastructure.

+I design systems end-to-end - from execution models and APIs to developer experience and deployment.

 My journey in tech is guided by two core principles: wanting a deep understanding of **systems architecture** and the creativity to architect production-scale **fully integrated solutions**